Qarik-Group/concourse-tutorial/docs/index.md

+description: Learn to use https://concourse.ci with this linear sequence of tutorials.
+Learn each concept that builds on the previous concept.
+image_path: /images/concourse-sample-pipeline.gif

 # Introduction to Concourse

 Learn to use https://concourse.ci with this linear sequence of tutorials.
 Learn each concept that builds on the previous concept.